cockroachdb/helm-charts/cockroachdb/README.md

 ### See also

-For more information about upgrading a cluster to the latest major release of CockroachDB, see [Upgrade to CockroachDB v21.1](https://www.cockroachlabs.com/docs/stable/upgrade-cockroach-version.html).
+For more information about upgrading a cluster to the latest major release of CockroachDB, see [Upgrade to CockroachDB](https://www.cockroachlabs.com/docs/stable/upgrade-cockroach-version.html).

-Note that there are some backward-incompatible changes to SQL features between versions 20.2 and 21.1.
-For details, see the [CockroachDB v23.1.2 release notes](https://www.cockroachlabs.com/docs/releases/v23.1.2.html#backward-incompatible-changes).
+Note that there are sometimes backward-incompatible changes to SQL features between major CockroachDB releases.
+For details, see the [Upgrade Policy](https://www.cockroachlabs.com/docs/cockroachcloud/upgrade-policy).

 ## Configuration